codee-com/performance-demos/README.md

 # Codee performance demos

 This repository serves to showcase the performance gains achieved with the help of Codee.
 It provides scripts to benchmark well-known codes using the following software performance optimizations:
-* Vectorization and memory optimizations (Codee installation is required).
+* Vectorization and memory optimizations (Codee¹ installation is required).
-* Multi-threading (Codee installation is optional)
+* Multi-threading (Codee¹ installation is required)

+*¹ Make sure that you have the latest Codee version.
+Please, [`contact us at codee.com`](https://www.codee.com/contact-us/).*

 ## Quick start: Take advantage of vectorization and memory optimizations with Codee
 This is the recommended way to get started with Codee.
 It takes advantage of Codee’s “auto” mode, which identifies vectorization and memory optimization opportunities that complement the capabilities provided by the compiler and annotates the source code with compiler pragmas that enable vectorization explicitly.
 The following real-world codes are used: